wennergr/funkjs/README.md

 Introduction
 ------------

-funcjs is a pure functional library without side effects and 100% immutable.
+funkjs is a pure functional library without side effects and 100% immutable.
 It consists of a list and a tuple library but many other components are under development.